mohamedirfansh/NTUOSS-IntroFrontEnd-Workshop/README.md

   return a + b;
 }
 ```
 We first type the `function` keyword, followed by the name of our function (_add_ as above) and specify the **parameters** the function can take.
 We then add curly braces {} and write our block of code inside it.
-We can the invoke (call) the function like this:
+We can then invoke (call) the function like this:

 ```javascript
 var x = add(10, 20);